AAPL’s first “Beyond Burnout & Resilience” workshop “far exceeded my expectations,” one attendee says, summarizing the group sentiment.

 Equipping individuals with the tools to assume leadership roles and help others deal with burnout.

 Achieving those objectives begins with open, honest and meaningful discussions about a condition Chip Souba, MD, MBA, ScD, calls “a mountain with no top.”
-Souba, dean of the Dartmouth Medical School, was among four prominent workshop faculty members.
+Souba, former dean of the Geisel School of Medicine at Dartmouth University, was among four prominent workshop faculty members.
 Others:

 Dan Friedland, MD, president and CEO of Super SmartHealth and an expert in transforming burn-out into resilience.
 He addressed the psychology of burnout and how to lead from within.